-The Porsche Boxster prototype was first
+The Porsche Boxster prototype,

 introduced at the 1993 Detroit Auto Show.
 Based on the enthusiastic public response,